tigerfarm/notifyweb/README.md

 When sending, include:
 + The Notify service SID(IS0e9b3863450252891f81f312a6e3a7d7), which has the FCM CREDENTIAL SID (FCM Credential information: SID, type: FCM, and FCM SECRET)
-+ The app user's identity, which matches to the binding(BSfa42ee4f47545e16bd8f32891f807c71), which as the identity(davew) + the device id(e2fFuMEwN78:APA9...dXV).
++ The app user's identity(davew), which matches to the binding(BSfa42ee4f47545e16bd8f32891f807c71), which has the device id(e2fFuMEwN78:APA9...dXV).
 + The notification message('Hello there 1') to send.

 ````